mattforni/about/README.md

 ## Culture
 ### **"Culture is just the worst behaviour you’re willing to tolerate"**

-Culture is of the utmost importance to me, and as such I do my absolute best to protect and preserve it.
+Culture is constantly on my mind, and as such I do my best to *protect, preserve and improve* it.
 I spend an inordinate amount of time reading and thinking about what makes a good culture and what we, as a company, should espouse.
-A wise person once told me *"unless you define your culture, someone else will do it for you"* which prompted me to take a stab at outlining a bit of it here.
+A wise person once told me *"unless you define your culture, someone else will do it for you"* and that resonated with me and prompted me to take a stab at outlining a bit of it here.

 ### Core Values
 #### Communicate Clearly
 Communicate directly, concisely and above all honestly.
 This is especially important when the topic is difficult or uncomfortable.

-#### Customer First
+#### Customers First
 Work tirelessly to ensure deliverables are of the utmost quality and empower our customers to be successful.
 Extend this same care to everyone, in and out of the workplace.

 #### Experiment and Iterate
-Be bold in experimenting with novel ways to better serve customers and community.
+Be bold in experimenting with novel ways to better serve customers, community and the company.
 Evaluate results quickly, adopting beneficial ideas while noting and abandoning unsuccessful pursuits.

 #### Make it So
 Use your skill and judgement to make the right decisions, even if those decisions may be unpopular.
 Own those decisions, actions, and more importantly, the outcomes.